ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ## Overview
 * Ballerina progammers can either place their code into a single source code file or in a *project* directory.
-* A Ballerina program in a single source code file should have a `.bal` extension and an entry point (either a main method or a service).
+* A Ballerina program residing in a single source code file should have a `.bal` extension and an entry point (i.e., either a main method or a service).
 * A Ballerina *program* is a compiled and linked binary.
 * A *module* is a directory that contains Ballerina source code files.